 16. Credential Theft

-Malicious actors use many tactics, including social engineering techniques like phishing campaigns, to gain access to an organization’s network.
+Malicious actors use many tactics, including social engineering techniques like phishing campaigns, to access an organization’s network.
 Once inside, data loss occurs when attackers delete, change, or otherwise compromise the integrity of sensitive or protected information.

 17. SQL Injection